Renewable Energy: Inexpensive

 generating hydrogen from water without use of additional acids

-creating reduction catalysts that are highly active and robust in
+for creating reduction catalysts that are highly active and

-aqueous media.
-Importantly, the system employs an inexpensive,
+robust in aqueous media.
+Importantly, the system employs an

-neutral buffered water or even seawater, maintaining long-term
+evolution from neutral buffered water or even seawater,

-activity with TOF and TON values of 1.5 million mol H2/mol
+maintaining long-term activity with TOF and TON values of 1.5

-catalyst per hour and 105 million mol H2/mol catalyst,
+million mol H2/mol catalyst per hour and 105 million mol H2/mol

-respectively.
-An overpotential of between 0.6 V to 1.0 V at the
+catalyst, respectively.
+An overpotential of between 0.6 V to 1.0

-cathode leads to an efficiency of 67%-55% respectively for the
+V at the cathode leads to an efficiency of 67%-55% respectively

-cell, assuming that the rest of the cell operates at ideal
+for the cell, assuming that the rest of the cell operates at

-efficiencies.
-The total voltage necessary for the cell depends on
+ideal efficiencies.
+The total voltage necessary for the cell

-the reaction at the anode and well as the internal resistance of
+depends on the reaction at the anode and well as the internal

-the cell which depends heavily on cell design, which does not
+resistance of the cell which depends heavily on cell design,

 [0038] This invention has been described herein in considerable